NBKRedSpy/QM-BepInExCompatibility/README.md

 Thanks!

 # Change Log

+## 1.5.0
+Improved speed of loading.
+From about 8 seconds to 2.5 seconds.
+Avoids loading dupes since the Assembly Load takes the longest amount of time.

 ## 1.4.0
 * Support for non Steam versions.
 * If no custom folder is defined, searches for the game's `mods` folder and then for the Steam Workshop folder.